Sandi Thom: 2004–2007: Smile... It Confuses People

 In 2004, Thom moved to London to pursue her songwriting career.
 Thom signed to Windswept Pacific Music in 2005, an independent music publishing company, and its UK arm, P&P Songs.
 She signed a record contract with the record label Viking Legacy, where her mother was director.
+At this time she was managed by Ian Brown and John Proctor at Total Artist Management.
 21 Nights from Tooting was a "tour" consisting of 21 performances from the basement of her Tooting flat, from 24 February to 16 March.
 These were recorded and then webcast by professional hosting company Streaming Tank.
 Tickets were sold, but the venue had a capacity of "six people" ("10 including the band").
 The MySpace post announcing the gigs was posted in the early hours of 22 February.
 Thom's website states that "the idea ... popped into her head" after her car broke down travelling from a gig in York (on the 22nd) to one in Wales (on the 23rd) and following the very first live webcast she did at a gig in Edinburgh organized by her PR manager, Paul Boyd from Polar Flame Music.
 Thom's first video webcast was at the Edinburgh Left Bank venue in October 2005.

 In early 2006, news services noted Thom's promotion efforts.
-Her PR team, Quite Great, claim to have conducted a large publicity campaign, including a million "virtual flyers" (unsolicited emails).
+A PR company, Quite Great, claimed to have conducted a large publicity campaign on her behalf, including a million "virtual flyers" (unsolicited emails).
 In a story first published in March 2006, The Sunday Times ran a piece.
 It was claimed that the audience for the first day was around 60 or 70 before rising to 70,000.
 A Reuters story the same month mentioned that "I Wish I Was a Punk Rocker" was being re-released the following week, with the album following in April.
 The publicity surrounding the tour led to major label interest, with music label representatives attending the gigs in question, and the release of the records was put back until a deal was signed.
 Craig Logan, the managing director of RCA Records UK, said that the label was "drawn to" Thom after hearing of the webcasting, as has Thom herself.
 Thom subsequently accepted an offer by RCA, which led to the single re-release being delayed until May, when it was released via the major label.
 The news of this broke on 3 April 2006, the official signing itself being webcast.
 The single was placed on Music Week Daily's playlist that day.